Homeschooling: Asia

+In most Middle Eastern states, school attendance is compulsory for citizens, but optional for expats.
+After the COVID-19 pandemic, a number of countries such as Jordan, Iraq, and Egypt released online resources for home education, although resources for home education in the Arabic language remain limited.

+Africa

+The legal status of homeschooling in Africa varies.
+In Kenya, public education is compulsory and homeschooling is not specifically addressed by the law.
+Families may face repercussions for pursuing home education.
+Homeschooling in South Africa is regulated under the BELA act which requires homeschooling parents to register with the government and submit to academic assessments, in addition to allowing governments to inspect and approve homeschooling setups.
+In Namibia, the government may mandate homeschool curriculum.
+In many other African countries, homeschooling is not explicitly addressed by law.

 COVID-19 pandemic

 Because schools were widely shut down during the early part of the COVID-19 pandemic, many schools implemented distance education and online learning.
 This is not considered homeschooling since public schools direct students' education.
 However, the onset of the pandemic triggered a massive increase in the prevalence of homeschooling.
 An investigation by the Washington Post estimated that the United States saw a rise of homeschooled children from 1.5 million to between 1.9 and 2.7 million, a number comparable to the number of students in charter schools or Catholic schools.
 This increase was far-reaching across every measured demographic category and region.
 This increase has led to a rise in critical interest in the impacts of homeschooling, both positive and negative.

-In Texas, homeschooling was already growing.
-According to Census Bureau's Household Pulse Survey in effort to explore the effect of COVID-19 on Texas families, the percent of families in Texas increased in 2020 going from 4.5% towards the end of the 2019–2020 school year to 12% at the beginning of the 2020–2021 school year.
-As stated by the Texas Tribune, data collected by the Texas Homeschool Coalition revealed that about 30,000 students across the state of Texas were withdrawn from a charter or public school and made the transition to homeschool during the spring of 2021.
-Which is a growth of 40% in comparison to the past year.